alsonleej/tp/docs/DeveloperGuide.md

   Use case ends

 - 2f.
 Duplicate parameter \
-  FirstImpressions throws error "Parameter [parameter] specified multiple times.
-Each parameter should appear only once." \
+  FirstImpressions throws error "You've specified multiple values for these fields that should only have one value: [duplicate field names]" \
   Use case ends

-- 2e.
-Invalid Date \
-  FirstImpressions throws error "Invalid date "Month [MM] [DD]th [YYYY]", that date does not exist in the (Gregorian) calendar" \
-  Use case ends

-- 3e.
+- 2g.
 Unknown parameter \
   FirstImpressions throws error "Unknown parameter: [parameter].
 Valid parameters are /d, /c, /p, /desc" \
   Use case ends